C4Q/AC-Android/cohort_5.4/unit_01/01_19_Generics.md

 Generic types, or generics for short are the secret to being able to specify a certain type when creating our earlier instances of HashMaps and ArraysLists.

 Generics allow us to create a class that works for any Object, while the type isn't specified until instantiation.
-The syntax for Generics is angle brackets and an uppercase letter, e.g. ArrayList<E>.
-Some interesting things to note:
+The syntax for Generics is angle brackets and an uppercase letter, i.e. `ArrayList<E>`.

-You can think of a type parameter as a placeholder for a type to be specified at the time the parameterized type is used, just as a formal method argument is a placeholder for a value that is passed at runtime.
+You can think of a type parameter as a placeholder for a type to be specified at the time the parameterized type is used, just as a formal method parameter is a placeholder for a value that is passed at runtime.

-Prior to Java 1.6, implementations of the Collections library required that the elements be implicitly upcasted to type `Object`, before being passed into these data structures, then be downcasted back into their original data types:
+Prior to Java 1.7, implementations of the Collections library required that the elements be implicitly upcasted to type `Object`, before being passed into these data structures, then be downcasted back into their original data types:

 ```java
 List list = new ArrayList();